Julio Mario Santo Domingo: Personal life

 He first married to Edyala Braga Brandão do Monte, a Brazilian socialite, daughter of Brazilian ambassador in Paris and former wife of Brazilian President Getúlio Vargas' brother.
 Together they had one son, Julio Mario Santo Domingo Braga (1958–2009), but the marriage did not last long and they divorced shortly after.
 Julio Mario Jr. married Vera Rechulski, a Brazilian socialite and they had 2 children – Tatiana Santo Domingo (born November 24, 1983) and Julio Mario Santo Domingo III (born May 2, 1985).

-He remarried on February 15, 1975 to Colombian socialite Beatrice Dávila Rocha, and together they had two sons, Alejandro Santo Domingo Dávila (b.
-1977) who has continued on in the family business and Andrés Santo Domingo Dávila (b.
-1978) the co-founder and president of Kemado Records, who in 2008 married socialite Lauren Davis (then founder of the online fashion retailer Moda Operandi).
+He remarried on February 15, 1975, to Colombian socialite Beatrice Dávila Rocha.
+Together they had two sons, Alejandro Santo Domingo Dávila (b.
+1977), who has continued on in the family business, and Andrés Santo Domingo Dávila (b.
+1978), the co-founder and president of Kemado Records.
+In 2008, Andrés married socialite Lauren Davis (founder of the online fashion retailer Moda Operandi).

-Santo Domingo owned homes in New York City, in Paris, and Barú, a Colombian island near Cartagena.
+Santo Domingo owned homes in New York City, in Paris, Bogotá, Cartagena and Barú, a Colombian island near Cartagena.